 It is 1933, and after leaving Dogville, Grace, her father, and his army of villains head south.
-They happen to stop in front of an iron gate in Alabama and a panicked young black woman runs up to the car.
-Ignoring her father’s advice to stay out of other people’s affairs, Grace follows her through the gate and into Manderlay – a plantation where a group of people are living as if slavery hadn’t been abolished 70 years earlier and white masters rule black slaves.
-Grace finds it her duty to liberate Manderlay and stay to see them through their first harvest.
-Left alone with four henchmen and her father’s lawyer, Grace enters a world that is even stranger than it seems. —IFC Films
+They happen to stop in front of an iron gate in Alabama and a panicked young black woman runs up to the car from a plantation where white masters still rule black slaves.

 As a sequel to Dogville, it's a failure.
 The Grace character from the previous film is unrecognizable not just because she's portrayed by a different actress but as written in context to the previous film.
 This would have worked better as a standalone film cause there's a lot to recommend in this dark un-pc film.
 Seeing it long after I saw Dogville helped in judging it on its own merits.

 Absolutely ingenious.
 I feel as if this film is rather overlooked when compared to Dogville.
 Both are incredible works of art and filmmaking.
 However I do agree with Mike, Grace's character in this film is very absurd considering what happened in Dogville (this did not ruin my enjoyment of the film).
 I'd also like to mention the entire cast is unbelievable.
 Even if Dogville packed a harder punch this is a great film.